ixaxaar/monoid.space/Types/operations.lagda.md

 # Operations

+An operation can be thought of as a map between types with an arity.
+Operations can also be though of as functions that may take 0 or more operands and return an output value.
+Some examples are addition, subtraction, multiplication and division of natural, real and complex numbers.
+Based on arity, operations can be:

+- Nullary: takes no argument (e.g. a function that returns a constant).
+- Unary: takes one argument.
+- Binary: takes two arguments.
+- Ternary: takes three arguments.

-We start by defining operations and laws these operations obey.
+Operations of higher arity can be decomposed into ones of lower arity, with currying.
+We now start by defining operations and laws these operations obey.

 ```agda
 open import Types.equality